aaronparker/aaronparker.github.io/_posts/2007-03-29-adventures-in-access-gateway-45-upgrade.md

 tags:
   - Access-Gateway
 ---
 Upgrading our Access Gateway last night proved to be a bit of a challenge where perhaps it should not have been.
 The problem was not with the product, more due to the time between installs.
-Access Gateway is generally requires little administration after deployment and it&#8217;s certainly not a product I get to work with every day.
+Access Gateway is generally requires little administration after deployment and it's certainly not a product I get to work with every day.
 So what problems did I run into?
-Well, things that should have been quite obvious from the start, so here&#8217;s how I got there and fixed them and how I won&#8217;t make the same mistakes twice.
+Well, things that should have been quite obvious from the start, so here's how I got there and fixed them and how I won't make the same mistakes twice.

 We run Access Gateway Advanced, so I needed to throw an [Advanced Access Control upgrade](http://support.citrix.com/article/CTX109104) into the mix.
 Rather than migrate directly from version 4.2, I started with a fresh server and built a new configuration from scratch.
-I did this because I wanted to go through the whole process again to make sure there wasn&#8217;t a better way of doing things.
+I did this because I wanted to go through the whole process again to make sure there wasn't a better way of doing things.
 When I built the new AAC server, I used Windows Server 2003 Service Pack 2 and SQL Server 2005 Express Service Pack 2 (we have a small implementation internally, so a single server makes sense for us).
-I was a little worried about this because both service packs are new and Citrix don&#8217;t appear to have official word on either service pack.
+I was a little worried about this because both service packs are new and Citrix don't appear to have official word on either service pack.

 The first issue I ran into was a problem with the Access Gateway COM server after installation of Advanced Access Control.
 The following errors were reported when attempting to start the COM server: